rmorabia/radhika.dev/src/posts/leading.md

 However, the more senior an engineer gets, the more these kinds of responsibilities become inevitable.
 People from other teams will see you as a trusted point of contact and message you first, your own team members know you have a lot of context on this so they ask you to pair, and you start to get more involved in project planning.

 I'm not sure if it ever gets less exhausting.
 I'm not in any rush to take on all of this responsibility too fast.
-I am thoroughly enjoying being a mid-level and slowly ramping up my workload with this sort of work.
+I am thoroughly enjoying being at my current level and slowly ramping up my workload with this sort of work.

 One of my growth priorities for this year is to be a more supportive team member to project leads.
 During this project, I had a ton of great help from my team members who asked for a lot of context on things I didn't think about.
 Their probing is a huge reason why the project was a success.
 I would’ve missed a ton more edge cases and tickets without their questions.